Fyssion/mc-status-bot/README.md

    - Once you have Git installed, download the bot with a command (in CMD or a terminal):
      - `git clone https://github.com/Fyssion/mc-status-bot.git`
    - *If you don't download the bot as a Git repo (using the steps above), you will not be able to run the bot*
-2. Install dependancies and setup the bot
+2. Install dependencies and setup the bot
    - Python 3.6+ is required to run the bot.
 Python 3.7+ is recommended.
 [Download Python here](https://www.python.org/downloads/)
    - Once you have python installed, run `updater.bat` on Windows or `updater.sh` on Mac/Linux.
-     - The updater will download all the dependancies for the bot and update you to the latest version.
+     - The updater will download all the dependencies for the bot and update you to the latest version.<br>
+       Run the updater whenever you need to update the bot or need help changing config options.
     - When the updater is done updating the bot, it will initiate the setup.
       - The `token` is the how the bot logs into Discord, which you get from a bot application.
         - If you're unsure on how to create a bot application, [visit this website](https://discordpy.readthedocs.io/en/latest/discord.html).
+      - Check the [table below](#setup-details) for more info on the rest of the options.
 4. Run the bot
    - On Windows, run `run.bat` and on Mac/Linux run `run.sh`
+     - Note that you need to keep the bot running in order for it to keep displaying the status.<br>
+       If you can't host the bot on your machine, I recommend renting a cheap VPS to run the bot on.

 ### Setup details